Music Mastering Online FAQ

 Most people that hear my work absolutely love it.
-I often get hired by people who have sent a single song out for over a dozen free mastering samples from various online mastering studios.
+I often get hired by people who have sent a single song out for a free mastering samples from various online mastering studios.
 After hearing the free mastering samples from various studios, a huge percentage of people end up hiring me because of my superior audio quality, amazing customer service, and reasonable prices.
 I believe that if you hear what I can do for your music, there's a really good chance that you'll hire me.

 Any other music mastering questions?
 Contact me!

 Mastering Engineer Chris Graham

 Before I became a full time audio mastering engineer, I was an audio engineer, music producer and musician.
 Like other audio engineers, I occasionally was put in the uncomfortable position of having to master my own mixes due to an artist's budget problems.
 Mastering anything you've also mixed is a nightmare, but I quickly grew fascinated with the process and began acquiring specialized audio mastering equipment and software and working hard to hone my skills.